CompVis/stable-diffusion/README.md

 Did you remember to `conda activate ldm`?
 If your terminal prompt begins with "(ldm)" then you activated it.
 If it begins with "(base)" or something else you haven't.

 If you have activated the ldm virtual environment, the problem could be that I have something installed that you don't and you'll just need to manually install it.

 	pip install *name*

+You might also need to install Rust (I mention this again below).

 ### "The operator [name] is not current implemented for the MPS device." (sic)